Direct Provider Session

 Introduction

-This document provides a quick guide on how to integrate Trinsic using the Create Advanced Provider Session API.
+This document provides a quick guide on how to integrate Trinsic using the Create Direct Provider Session API.

 In this mode, your product can manage the entire user experience and interface, with no Trinsic UI required at any point in the user journey.